 Yabbu makes meetings better, shorter and more fun

 It would be too much for this blog to compare all the functionalities, because they are very different.
-It is good to realize that you can replace a complete meeting in Yabbu with a virtual session.
-For that you must be able to actively manage a session.
-For example, in an open session you can add, modify, copy, drag, close, and reopen agenda items.
-And tasks, decisions and documents are kept in clear overviews.
+It is good to realize that you can replace a complete meeting in Yabbu.
+For that you must be able to do everything that you can also do in a physical meeting.
+For example, you can add, modify, copy, drag, close, and reopen agenda items.
+Communicate within those agenda items.
+And tasks, decisions and documents are automatically kept in clear overviews.
 This makes Yabbu a strong tool to improve the governance and compliance of your organization.
 But we will tell more about that in the next blog.

 In conclusion.
 Be aware that Yabbu and Teams have a different purpose.
 It is great to use both side by side, but be careful not to take the ambulance if you plan to extinguish a fire.